This is the multi-page printable view of this section. Click here to print.

 Node pool auto-scaling settings can also be configured on the cluster node pool creation page.

-• When pod fails to run on the cluster due to insufficient resources (Pending pod occurs)
+• When a pod fails to start in the cluster due to insufficient resources (Pending pod occurs)

-• Node pool reduction condition (when all satisfied)
+• Node pool reduction criteria (when all are met)

-• If all pods running on the node can be run on another node (there must be no pods with PDB restrictions, etc.)
+• When all pods running on a node can be scheduled on another node (there must be no pods subject to PDB restrictions, etc.)

-• While using node pool auto scaling, to prevent deletion due to node reduction, please add the following annotation to the node.
+• When using automatic node pool scaling, to prevent deletion caused by node reduction, add the following annotation to the node.

 • cluster-autoscaler.kubernetes.io/scale-down-disabled: “true”